020 88309782

 Dealing with Minor Laminate Scratching

 When we talk laminate the first name that comes to mind is Quick-Step.
-Products like the QuickStep Repair Kit are excellent options if you want to fix minor scratching on your laminate floor.
+Products like the Quickstep Repair Kit are excellent options if you want to fix minor scratching on your laminate floor.
 The repair kit contains a melting knife, a cleaning comb and seven wax blocks to cover all floor colours.
 The process is easy to do.

 • Remove any loose particles left from scratch and choose which mix of colours will best fit your floor’s theme.